telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

         <a href="#index" data-icon="custom">Home</a>
     </div>

+#### Restyle Only Custom Icons
-If you want to add only one or two custom icons, specify them with their respective classes (.km- + data-icon name):

-### Restyle only the custom icon.
+If you want to add only one or two custom icons, specify them with their respective classes&mdash;`.km- + data-icon name`.
+The example below demonstrates how to restyle only the custom icons.

+###### Example

     <style>
         .km-root .km-pane .km-view .km-question {